edmistond/dedmiston_11ty/post/2024/rands-writing-prompt-jan29.md

 Finally, in the cases where they didn't know (which wasn't always automatically held against them), it was an opportunity to see if they'd try to bullshit their way through the question.
 For the record, if you don't know the answer in an interview, trying to bullshit your way through the question is a bad idea.
 Interviewers can tell.

 Readers: what about you?
 Feel free to ping me [on Mastodon](https://fosstodon.org/@edmistond) or Rands Slack if you have a fun question or interview story.

+[^1]: Given the current industry climate, unfortunately, this is less of a problem now.